chrisveness/crypto/README.md

 - `hash`: takes a (Unicode) string and generates a hash (of the UTF-8 encoded string)

+Note that while SHA-256 and SHA-512 are both members of the SHA-2 family, there is little common code, so they are in separate files here.

 More details are available at www.movable-type.co.uk/scripts/sha256.html.

 sha512.js